 Team Rubicon Clinic

-The Team Rubicon medical mission is a truly unique venture.
+The Team Rubicon medical mission is a truly unique venture, one financially supported by American Express.
 The team has three core functions: provision of primary care and life stabilizing emergency care, coordination of access to specialty care and resident advocacy.
 The clinic provides primary care for about 175 medically vulnerable refugees, with 20 patient visits conducted daily on average.
 The clinic is open seven days a week from noon to eight.
 After clinic hours, two medical staff are on call for emergencies to provide the community with 24/7 access to medical care.
 TR has created unique medical passports and personalized medical records for every camp resident that is used to track their health over time.
 The residents own their medical data and it will travel with them as they move through the asylum process.
 Because the clinic is located in the camp and is open daily, we are able to provide continuity of care and primary care services such as well child check-ups, public health monitoring, and planning to control the spread of infectious diseases within the camp.

 In addition to providing clinical care, the TR medical team developed a system to allow access specialty services at the camp.
 TR’s leadership coordinates service delivery from several health organizations that visit the clinic to augment primary care services on a regular basis.
 Our partners include: